 Available both in glossy stainless steel (ref.
 886020 1NRFN) and in dressier rose gold PVD (ref.
-886020 8ARF) versions, any member of this new Saint Honore Trocadero Chronograph collection could be a timepiece of choice for a person searching for a classic-styled “Swiss made” chronograph wristwatch, but on a very tight budget.
+886020 8ARF) versions, any member of this new Saint Honore Trocadero Chronograph collection could be a timepiece of choice for a person searching for a classic-styled “Swiss made” chronograph wristwatch on a (very) tight budget.
 And never mind the purists: after all, you are buying a watch for yourself, not for a bunch of snobs who believe that anything below an Omega or Rolex is not even worth considering.

 Yes, the watch is massive and so is the set of boldly styled Roman numerals on its silver-toned dial.
 Neatly lined along the railway-style minute track, they visually dominate the Trocadero’s face successfully hiding the fact that the quartz caliber that powers the timekeeper is way too small for this gadget: just look how far from the bezel flange is the calendar aperture.
 The classic Clous de Paris motif is clearly stamped, not engraved by a hand of a skilled artisan, yet the face of the timekeeper still looks elegant and even classy, especially if you don’t spend too much time inspecting the dial with a watchmaker’s loupe.
 The one on the PVD-treated version with rose gold-plated hour and minute hands may look even better, but that’s a matter of personal preference.

-While many watchmakers still think that a chronograph must be “sporty” and thus offer the timepieces in oversized bodies, Saint Honore really got it right and presented the Trocadero in a compact case only 41 millimeters in diameter.
-Quite slim and sporting a set of relatively short lugs, the watch will probably fit nicely almost any wrist, even the skinniest one.
+While many watchmakers still think that a chronograph must be “sporty” and thus offer the timepieces in oversized bodies, Saint Honore really got it right and presented the Trocadero in a relatively compact case only 41 millimeters in diameter.
+Quite slim and sporting a set of relatively short lugs, the watch will probably fit nicely almost any wrist, even a relatively skinny one.